 Dr. Susan Hohenberger Waters is a co-founder and CEO of Zeutro, LLC.
-She received her Ph.D. in Computer Science from the Massachusetts Institute of Technology in 2006.
-Prior to joining Hopkins, she was a post-doctoral researcher at IBM.
-She has served as an independent security consultant for multiple Fortune 1000 companies.
+She received her Ph.D. in Computer Science from the Massachusetts Institute of Technology.
+Since 2007, she has been on the Computer Science faculty at Johns Hopkins University.
+She has past experience working for the US government and IBM.

-Dr. Matthew Green is a co-founder and CTO of Zeutro, LLC and an Assistant Professor at Johns Hopkins University.
-He received his Ph.D. in Computer Science from Johns Hopkins University in 2008.
-A former Technical Staff member at AT&T Laboratories, in 2004 Dr. Green co-founded a custom software security consultancy (Independent Security Evaluators, Inc.), where he served as CTO until 2011.
+Dr. Matthew Green is a co-founder and CTO of Zeutro, LLC and an Associate Professor at Johns Hopkins University.
+He received his Ph.D. in Computer Science from Johns Hopkins University.
+A former Technical Staff member at AT&T Laboratories, Dr. Green previously co-founded a custom software security consultancy (Independent Security Evaluators, Inc.), where he served as CTO for seven years.
 In this capacity he oversaw the design and analysis of cryptographic security systems for multiple Fortune 50 clients.
-During his tenure as CTO, the company grew from a new startup to a multi-million dollar business with a staff of fifteen technical experts.
+He is also a co-inventor of the cryptocurrency Zcash.

 Dr. Green has published a number of patents and dozens of peer-reviewed technical papers.
 His work on industrial security systems has received nationwide coverage in the New York Times, the Wall Street Journal and Washington Post.

-Dr. Waters received the Presidential Early Career Award for Scientists and Engineers (PECASE), which is the highest honor bestowed by the US government on young researchers, for his foundational work on Functional Encryption.
+Dr. Waters received the ACM Grace Murray Hopper Award, the Presidential Early Career Award for Scientists and Engineers (PECASE) and the ACM Test of Time Award for his foundational work in encryption.
 Dr. Waters is also a National Academy of Sciences Kavli Fellow, an NSF CAREER award recipient, a Microsoft Faculty Fellow, a Sloan Research Fellow and a Packard Foundation Fellow.